 In Portugal, EDP operates in the natural gas market through its ownership of 72.0 per cent. of Portgás, acquired in 2004.
 Portgás services 29 municipalities in the northern coastal region of Portugal.
-As at 30 June 2011, Portgás had 258,700 supply points and 3,944 kilometres of distribution grid.
-Gas volumes distributed increased by 6 per cent. year-on-year supported by a 10 per cent. year-on-year increase in the number of supply points, following a systematic effort of client connection on existing grids in the region operated by EDP.
+As at 30 June 2012, Portgás had 274,600 supply points and 4,219 kilometres of distribution grid.
+Gas volumes distributed increased by 9.5 per cent. year-on-year supported by the 9 per cent. year-on-year increase in the number of supply points, following a systematic effort of client connection on existing grids in the region operated by EDP.

-In addition, EDP subsidiary EDP Gás.Com - Comércio de Gás Natural, S.A. is licensed to operate in the Portuguese liberalised market.
-As at 30 June 2011 it had a 21 per cent.
+In addition, EDP subsidiary EDP Gás Com - Comércio de Gás Natural, S.A. is licensed to operate in the Portuguese liberalised market.
+As at 30 June 2012 it had a 16 per cent.
 B2B market share.